 Installing Swamp Coolers & Air Conditioning Units

 Both swamp coolers and air conditioners have many installation options.
-This depends on your purchase size and model, as well as the installation location.
+The installation of a swamp cooler vs an air conditioner depends on your purchase size and model, swamp cooler cost, as well as installation location.

 Swamp Cooler Installation Process

 If you’re comparing the installation process of swamp coolers vs air conditioners, portable, direct air, and window unit swamp coolers require no professional installation.
 All they need is a nearby water hose or hookup.
 On the other hand, a whole-house swamp cooler should be installed by a licensed technician because this type of system requires air ducts and anchoring.

 Air Conditioner Installation Process

 Portable and window air conditioner units typically do not need to be installed by a licensed contractor.
 However, an average homeowner will not be able to install a central air conditioner and air ducts without a certified technician.
 In some cases, a carpenter and electrician may be needed to retrofit a ductless system to a house.

 Cost of Purchasing & Installing a Swamp Cooler